 Georgia Tech Institution Code #5248 LMC

-Score reports for computer-based tests are released to the Georgia Tech Graduate Admissions office and the School of LMC approximately 6 weeks after the test date, and must include the correct LMC department code for delivery to DM admissions.
-Scores must be sent from ETS directly to DM admissions for scores to be considered valid.
+Score reports for computer-based tests are released to the Georgia Tech Graduate Admissions office and the School of LMC approximately 6 weeks after the test date.
+Scores must be sent from ETS directly to Georgia Tech for scores to be considered valid.

 Director of Graduate Studies, Digital Media